bixb922/crank-organ/doc-software/README.md

 The "Repetition test" button will make a repetition test increasing speed until reaching a 30ms on/30ms off cycle.

 # History page
 The history page will show all dates a tune has been played, and a list of all tunes played that date.
+There is a button to purge older history, if you should wish that.

 # Edit Tunelib
 The tunelib editor allows to edit information about the tunes.